joshtynjala/actionscript-3.0-developers-guide/rich-media-content/working-with-video/video-example-video-jukebox.md

     uldr.addEventListener(Event.COMPLETE, xmlCompleteHandler);
     uldr.load(new URLRequest(PLAYLIST_XML_URL));

-This code is placed in the VideoJukebox class’s constructor so the file is loaded before any other code is run.
+This code is placed in the VideoJukebox class's constructor so the file is loaded before any other code is run.
 As soon as the XML file has finished loading, the `xmlCompleteHandler()` method is called which parses the external file into an XML object, as seen in the following code: